hustcer/nushell.github.io/.ebook-pub/commands/collect.md

 ## Parameters

-- `closure`: the closure to run once the stream is collected
+- `closure`: The closure to run once the stream is collected.
 - `--keep-env`: let the block affect environment variables

 ## Input/output types: